 UniStrip1 met all FDA standards in a clinical study that compared UniStrip1 Test Strips against the worldwide standard for blood glucose testing, when used with the LifeScan® OneTouch® Ultra®, Ultra®2, UltraSmart® and UltraMini® meters.

-*This information is from an external source (UniStrip Technologies).
+(i)Source/Reference: UniStrip Technologies.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.